Womanism: Africana womanism

-Womanist identity
+Womanist identifications

+Identity and identifications are related concepts, but they have distinct meanings in the context of social and cultural studies.
+Identity represents the deeper, multifaceted understanding of who a person or group is, while identifications are the specific labels or categories that are applied to express or communicate aspects of that identity.
+Identifications can be one of the ways people express and define their identities, but they do not capture the entirety of a person's or group's identity.
+Womanist identifications have been a source of discussion and debate, particularly when individuals or groups feel that the labels assigned to them do not fully represent their complex identities.

 In her introduction to The Womanist Reader, Layli Phillips contends that despite womanism's characterization, its main concern is not the Black woman per se but rather the Black woman is the point of origin for womanism.
-The basic tenets of womanism includes a strong self-authored spirit of activism that is especially evident in literature.
-Womanism has been such a polarizing movement for women that it has managed to step outside of the Black community and extend itself into other non-white communities.
-"Purple is to Lavender" illustrates this through experiences that Dimpal Jain and Caroline Turner discuss.
+The basic tenets of womanism includes a strong, self-authored spirit of activism that is especially evident in literature.
+Womanism has been such a polarizing movement for women that it has managed to step outside of the Black community and extend itself into non-white communities.
+"Purple is to Lavender" is applied to non-Black contexts by professors Dimpal Jain (California State University, Northridge) and Caroline Sotello Viernes Turner (Mary Lou Fulton Teachers College, Arizona State University).

 Some scholars view womanism as a subcategory of feminism while others argue that it is actually the other way around.
 Purple is to Lavender explores the concept that womanism is to feminism as purple is to lavender, that feminism falls under the umbrella of womanism.
 In "Purple is to Lavender", Dimpal Jain and Caroline Turner discuss their experiences as non-white women in faculty.
 They experienced a great deal of discrimination because they were minorities.
 Jain is South Asian, while Caroline identifies as Filipino.